kumahq/kuma-website/docs/README.md

 :::

 ::: slot newsletter-content
-Sign up to our Konvoy community newsletter to get the most recent updates and product announcements
+Sign up for our Konvoy community newsletter to get the most recent updates and product announcements.
 :::